MIDA-Lab/busbench/index.md

 ## A Benchmark for Breast Ultrasound Image Classification

 Classification of breast ultrasound (BUS) images is an essential yet challenging task in computer-aided diagnosis systems.
-Recently, deep learning-based approaches for BUS image classification have demonstrated state-of-the-art performance; however, it is difficult to reproduce their results and identify the most useful strategies due to the lack of public datasets and method implementations, and inconsistencies in the reported evaluation metrics.
-Therefore, there is a pressing need to develop a benchmark, to objectively compare current approaches and gain insights on techniques that improve the generalization of BUS image classification.
+Recently, deep learning-based approaches for BUS image classification have demonstrated state-of-the-art performance; however, it is difficult to reproduce their results and identify the most useful strategies due to the lack of public datasets and method implementations and inconsistencies in the reported evaluation metrics.
+Therefore, there is a pressing need to develop a benchmark to objectively compare current approaches and gain insights on techniques that improve the generalization of BUS image classification.
 In this work, we build a benchmark for BUS image classification that consists of a large public dataset with 3,641 B-mode BUS images, provide open-source code of state-of-the-art approaches, and identify the best strategies for deep learning-based BUS classification.

 ### Read the benchmark paper: [Paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4339660)

-### To annotate your BUS images, visit our free tool: [Image Annotation Tool](http://bus.midalab.net/)
+### To annotate your BUS images, visit our free tool: [Image Annotation Tool (under maintenance)](http://bus.midalab.net/)

 ### If you use any of the results of this project, please cite the following papers:
 	@article{BusB,